Firestar (Marvel Comics): Powers and abilities

-Firestar is a mutant whose body stores ambient electromagnetic energy, which she can project and manipulate for various effects.
+Firestar is a mutant whose body stores ambient radioactive/electromagnetic energy, which she can project and manipulate for various effects.
 As she alters the electromagnetic wavelengths, they form a microwave aura around her body, at which point she mentally "pushes" the microwaves away from herself.
-Doing this allows her to release heat, light and radiation into her environment at various intensities.
-By focusing microwaves on a specific target, she can cause it to burst into flames, explode or melt.
-She can project microwave energy blasts which have a thermo-concussive effect, heating objects to the point of melting or being incinerated, while the superheated and pressurized air created by the directed microwaves produces impact.
+Doing this allows her to release heat, light, and radiation into her environment at various intensities.
+By focusing microwaves on a specific target, she can cause it to burst into flames, explode, or melt.
+She can project microwave energy blasts, which have a thermo-concussive effect, heating objects to the point of melting or incineration.
+The superheated and pressurized air created by the directed microwaves produces an impact.
 Firestar can also sense microwave signals (such as cellular phone signals or remote-control devices) and disrupt electronics with her own microwave emissions.
 By superheating the air around her, Firestar can generate enough upward thrust to fly at high speeds and lift objects as heavy as the X-Man Colossus.
 Firestar's mutant abilities do not grant her any particular immunity to the effects of intense heat other than that generated by her own microwave powers.
-During training exercises with Emma Frost in her limited series, she was chastised by her teacher for clumsiness and warned that she could have been "badly burned" by a laser.
+During training exercises with Emma Frost in her limited series, she was chastised by her teacher for clumsiness and warned that she could have been "severely burned" by a laser.
 During a fight between the Avengers and Fantastic Four years later, the Human Torch was afraid of burning her with his own flames.
 However, she eventually displayed the ability to siphon heat energy and to detect electromagnetic signatures from broadcast transmissions.